PowerPowder/network-notes/4 - TCP-IP Model.md

 * **UDP**: detects corrupt packets when received by a client using a checksum
 * **ICMP**: communicate info about network connectivity issues back to sender
 * **Generic Routing Encapsulation (GRE)**: create a GRE tunnel over a public network, encapsulates the data, is a virtual point-to-point link.
-* **Internet Protocol Security (IPSec)**: secure protocols at networking/packet processing layer used to protect data flows between peers.
+* **Internet Protocol Security (IPSec)**: secure protocols at networking/packet processing layer used to protect data flows between peers (secure version of GRE).
 Two protocols used in IPSec:
     * Authentication header (AH) - provides integrity and authentication
     * Encapsulating Security Payload (ESP) - provides encryption and integrity for data packets sent over IPSec